kb-dk/MerMEId/trunk/INSTALL.md

 * Your http://example.org/editor/ whould return a page just like http://labs.kb.dk/editor/

-Note that you must do the build before you procede to install the database.
+Note that you must do the build before you proceed to install the database.

 ## 8. Install database